Private road

 A private road is a road owned or controlled by a private person, persons or corporation rather than a road open to the public and owned by a government.
 Private roads can be on private land or can be constructed on government land for use by government agencies or by agreements for access to private facilities.

 Private roads are private property and are not usually open to the public.
 Unauthorized use of a private road may be trespassing.
 In some cases, the owner of a private road may permit the general public to use the road.
 Road regulations that apply to a public road may not apply to private roads.
-Common types of private roads include roads retained in subdivisions of land but not dedicated to the public, residential roads maintained by a homeowners association, housing co-operative or other group of homeowners and roads for access to an industrial facilities such as forests, mines, power stations and telecommunications.
+Common types of private roads include roads retained in subdivisions of land but not dedicated to the public, residential roads maintained by a homeowners association, housing co-operative or other group of homeowners and roads for access to industrial facilities such as forests, mines, power stations and telecommunications.